Nebula-UI/Nebula/README.md

 Prerequisites
 =============
 As Nebula is based on Backbone.js.
 It is assumed user already knows JavaScript, jQuery, Backbone.js and Underscore.js.
-If you are looking for learning Backbone.js, Visit <a href="//github.com/hegdeashwin/Backbone" target="_blank">github.com/hegdeashwin/Backbone</a>.
+If you are looking for learning Backbone.js, visit <a href="//github.com/hegdeashwin/Backbone" target="_blank">github.com/hegdeashwin/Backbone</a>.

-For understanding Nebula architecure, knowledge of following JavaScript library/framework is MUST.
+For understanding Nebula architecure, knowledge of following JavaScript libraries/frameworks are must.
 <ul>
-	<li>Require.js</li>
+	<li>Require.js - a JavaScript file and module loader.
+For more information visit <a href="//requirejs.org/" target="_blank">requirejs.org</a></p></li>
-	<li>Bootstrap Framework 3.0 or Above.</li>
+	<li>Bootstrap Framework 3.0 - a front-end framework for developing responsive, mobile first projects on the web.
+For more information visit <a href="//getbootstrap.com/" target="_blank">getbootstrap.com</a></li>
 </ul>